elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 Let's see what other mathematical operations we can practice.

-Try typing some of the operations listed bellow into your iex console.
+Try typing some of the operations listed below into your IEx console.

 ```elixir
 iex> 1 + 1        # 2